 David Cronenberg says a lot of things about violence in his 2005 masterpiece, A History of Violence.
 Consider the brilliantly absorbing final scene that sees the central family of four sit for dinner like they probably have a million times before but only this time there is a new constant.
 Their varying bearings convey some insight into how Cronenberg believes the world perceives the idea of violence.

-There is the character completely oblivious to the nature of violence – the graceful innocent naivety, there’s another who seems to embrace it as an inherent human tenet and then there’s the character doomed to the abyss of ambivalence, forced to come to terms with something brutally honest and abhorrent in equally measure.
-At the head of the table is the character embodying the layers of violence Cronemberg unravels; the tie in with identity (of course) and that inherent Darwinian ethos that resides in the human condition.
+There is the character completely oblivious to the nature of violence – a graceful innocent naivety; there’s another who seems to embrace it as an inherent human tenet and then there’s the character doomed to the abyss of ambivalence, forced to come to terms with something brutally honest and abhorrent in equal measure.
+At the head of the table is the character embodying the layers of violence Cronenberg unravels; the tie in with identity (of course) and that inherent Darwinian ethos that resides in the human condition.

-Before we meet the Stalls, the film’s brilliant single take opening hints at something ominous on the horizon.
+Before we meet the Stalls, the film’s brilliant single-take opening hints at something ominous on the horizon.
 Ill intent eventually permeates this dull rural life when two dangerous fugitives enter and try to rob Tom’s diner.
 They have guns but Tom is not perturbed.
 He takes them out in the film’s first real eruption of violence.
-This scene, like the subsequent scenes conveying aggression, isn’t filmed with some alluring kinetic exuberance but it evokes that final shoot out in Unforgiven in how fluid and calculated it feels.
+This scene, like the subsequent scenes conveying aggression, isn’t filmed with some alluring kinetic exuberance.
+It evokes that final shootout in Unforgiven in how fluid and calculated it feels.
 The choreography is slow with no shaky cam or quick cuts but we get the point – Tom is a bit of a badass.

 A new reality is established, defined by the awareness of the role violence plays, as something we think we abhor but something that has kept the world spinning since Cain.
 The 2000s saw Cronenberg reinvent himself, shifting from the stories anchored in the pathology and mutation of the body horror genre to lean mean riveting dramas elevated by his deft touch.
 Here, he toys with our expectations for 90 entertaining and intense minutes and finally ties up affairs beautifully in a bundle of hope and despair.